MarioniLab/RabbitGastrulation2022/RNA/annotate_cell_types/README.md

 ## Requirements

-Data from the extended mouse atlas [[1]](#1) was used to train the automated annotation model.
+Data from the extended mouse atlas (Imaz Rosshandler et al. 2023) was used to train the automated annotation model.
 This can be accessed from <https://marionilab.github.io/ExtendedMouseAtlas/#data>.

 `assign_cell_types.ipynb` uses utility functions defined in `scrabbitpy`.
 This can be installed from the Github repository: <https://github.com/dkeitley/scrabbitpy>